bluehabit/BlogPosts/master_post.md

 ## Anonymous Self Invoking Functions

 We can also have `anonymous functions` that do not have a name declared.
-In the example below, we have a self invoking self invoking function.
+In the example below, we have a self invoking self invoking anonymous function.

 ![f](https://imgur.com/ybb3Wrg.png)